Australia

 The maximum working week in Australia is 38 hours, although an employer can make ‘reasonable’ requests to employees to work hours in excess of this, or to allow the 38-hour weekly limit to be applied as a rolling average across a longer period.

 Overtime is generally paid for any work beyond 38 hours in a week, and/or beyond ten hours in a day, as long as they are covered by ‘Industrial Award’ agreements.
-The rates of overtime pay are agreed upon in employment contracts.
-Employees who aren’t covered by ‘Industrial Awards’ don’t have any statutory right to overtime pay.
+Furthermore, employers are required to conduct assessments before granting any overtime around whether it would be reasonable for an employee to work the extra hours.

 Employers in Australia are required to cover their employees with workers’ compensation insurance in case of accidents in the workplace, and they must have coverage in each state and territory in which they hire workers.
 Premiums are based on factors such as the type of industry, remuneration, and claims history.